FrankensteinVariorum/collationWorkspace/collationChunks/C27/output/Readme.md

 		</rdgGrp>
 	</app>
 	```
+    - Put longToken around each variation. "be all true,"/"all be true -"
+    - I am pretty sure.this is
     - Honestly I think this is fine but, this needs to be looked at by someone else.
 - [X] This section (specifically the manuscript) is misaligned. 'siezed immedietely' should be in the next &lt;app&gt; node.
 	 ```xml